The Lilies of the Field

 The comparison fades.

-This is why the Sermon on the Mount matters so much.
-It reminds us that life with God isn’t built on proving our value—it’s built on receiving it.
+The Sermon on the Mount reminds us that a life with God isn't built on proving our value—it’s built on receiving it.
+Jesus invites you to rest, to trust, and to live out of what has already been given to you.

-What if the beauty you’re searching for is already being given to you?
+The beauty you’re searching for is already being given to you.
+Receive your worth from God today, and just let yourself grow.

 Sherri Stout Faamuli